Riimu/Kit-CSRF/README.md

 always capable of finding out the CSRF token.
 The security of your website only as strong as the weakest link.

-### Manual Usage ###

-If you wish to have more control over the token validation, this library provides several methods that allows you to manually manage several aspects of the library.
-For your convenience, the `CSRFHandler` provides the following
-methods:

-  * `isValidatedRequest()` tells if the current request is a POST, PUT or DELETE request which should be validated.

-  * `validateRequest($throw = false)` validates the request and kills the script or throws an exception if the token is invalid.
-The token is only validated on POST, PUT and DELETE requests.

-  * `validateRequestToken()` validates the token sent in the request.
-True is returned if the token exists and it matches the secret token.

-  * `validateToken($token)` can be used to validate tokens manually.
-The token passed to the method should be the one that has been returned by `getToken()`

-  * `getToken()` returns a valid base64 encoded token.

-  * `regenerateToken()` regenerates the secret CSRF token and invalidates all the tokens returned previously by `getToken()`

-  * `getTrueToken()` returns the stored secret CSRF token that is used to validate the tokens submitted by the user.

-  * `getRequestToken()` returns the token sent in the request.

 ## Anatomy of the CSRF tokens ##

-All the CSRF tokens generated by this library are random 32 byte strings.
+All the tokens generated by this library are random 32 byte strings.
 These strings have been generated by using the SecureRandom library in order to ensure that they have been generated using a secure random source.
-However, the tokens returned by `getToken()` are very different in length.
-This is because they are base64 encoded strings that also contain an encryption key for the token.
+However, the tokens returned by `getToken()` are more than double that in length.
+This is because they are base64 encoded strings that also contain a hashed version of the token using the secret token as a salt.

-In order to prevent BREACH attacks, each token returned by `getToken()` is different, because a static token can be used to break the encryption used by HTTPS connection.
-In order to achieve this, the returned token actually consists of a random encryption key and a token that has been encrypted using HMAC-SHA256 (which also makes it infeasible to reverse the operation and find out the secret CSRF token).
+In order to prevent BREACH attacks, each token returned by `getToken()` is different, because a static token can be used to break the encryption used by a HTTPS connection.
+In order to achieve this, the returned token actually consists of a random generated token and an encrypted version of that token that has been encrypted using HMAC-SHA256 using the secret token as the key. (which also makes it infeasible to reverse the operation to find out the secret token).
 This allows each token to be different, but still valid until `regenerateToken()` is called.
 Thus, the actual length of the returned decoded string is 64 bytes.

-Note that a new encryption key is generated every time `getToken()` is called.
+Note that a new random token is generated every time `getToken()` is called.
 Thus, each string returned by that method is different.
-If you have a large number of forms on your web page, it may be more efficient to call that method only once and store the result into a variable.
+If you have a large number of forms on your web page, it may be more efficient to use `SingleToken` class, which loads the token only once and it can be casted to a string.

 ## Credits ##